jcruiz/blog-old/source/_posts/2014-03-02-traveling-to-bogota-here-are-my-recommendations-part-1.markdown

 Usaquen has a famous flea market on Sundays where you can experience the great diversity of Bogota and buy really good handcrafts and souvenirs.
 Also right next to Usaquen there is a nice shopping mall-Hacienda Santa Barbara.

 ###Parque 93: A park in the north that is surrounded by nice bars and restaurants.
-A great place to  for a dinner + drinks/party plan.
+A great place to go for dinner + drinks/party.
 Recommendations:
 {% img http://img.photobucket.com/albums/v204/juanchoruiz/blog/93_zps71f8cfa8.jpg %}

 * Salto del Angel: Dinner + party